asmarques/cw-agent/README.md

 - [Download](https://github.com/asmarques/cw-agent/releases) a binary for the latest version
 - Copy `cw-agent` to the filesystem of the host you wish to report metrics for
 - Ensure the binary is executable: `chmod +x cw-agent`
-- Run `cw-agent` from Upstart or systemd (recommended) or using cron
+- Run `cw-agent` as a process managed by your init system (e.g. systemd) or periodically from cron

 ## Credentials